ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 ### Apply .map()

-The `.map()` function is very useful in JavaScript.
-This function in JavaScript creates a new array by applying a provided function to each element of the original array.
+The `.map()` function is very useful in JavaScript: it creates a new array by applying a function to each element of the original array.
 That's important because remember that searchTerms is actually an array of every term, separated by spaces, from the user’s input.
-We then use the arrow function, which takes each term in the array and applies the `removeDiacritics` function on that argument.
+We use the arrow function, which takes each term in the array and applies the `removeDiacritics` function on that argument.

 Now that we’ve normalized the user’s search terms, we can use it to filter the data.
 We will use the JavaScript `filter()` function to return only those results in our data that match the user’s search keywords: